gm-core/particore/README.md

 ## Usage

-To use Particore, download [the latest release](https://github.com/gm-core/particore/releases), and add the scripts to your project.
-The easiest way to do this is to drag the scripts into the editor.
+To use Particore, download [the latest release](https://github.com/gm-core/particore/releases), and import the .yymps package into your project.
+For detailed instructions, follow [this guide](https://gmcore.io/installing.html).

 ## What Particore Does